 For several simple geometrical shapes-circle, square, triangle, diamond, and lozenge-differences in size carry semantic distinctions in mathematical notation, such as the difference between use of the symbol as a variable or as one of a variety of operator types.
-In some cases, other blocks, such as General Punctuation, Mathematical Operators, Block Elements, and Miscellaneous Symbols, contain these other sizes of geometrical symbols.
+The Miscellaneous Symbols and Arrows block contains numerous characters representing other sizes of these geometrical symbols.
+Several other blocks, such as General Punctuation, Mathematical Operators, Block Elements, and Miscellaneous Symbols contain a few other characters which are members of the size-graded sets of such symbols.